xzuyn/musubi-tuner/docs/hunyuan_video.md

     --output_dir path/to/output_dir --output_name name-of-lora
 ```

-__Update__: Changed the sample training settings to a learning rate of 2e-4, `--timestep_sampling` to `shift`, and `--discrete_flow_shift` to 7.0.
-Faster training is expected.
-If the details of the image are not learned well, try lowering the discete flow shift to around 3.0.
+If the details of the image are not learned well, try lowering the discrete flow shift to around 3.0.

-However, the training settings are still experimental.
+The training settings are still experimental.
 Appropriate learning rates, training steps, timestep distribution, loss weighting, etc. are not yet known.
 Feedback is welcome.

 For additional options, use `python src/musubi_tuner/hv_train_network.py --help` (note that many options are unverified).